formkit/docs-content/guides/build-a-multi-step-form.md

 ## Breaking the form into sections

-Now that we have a defined structure let's break the form into distinct sections.
+Now that we have a defined structure, let's break the form into distinct sections.

 To start, let's wrap each section of inputs with a [group](/inputs/group) (`<FormKit type="group" />`) so we can validate each group independently.
 FormKit groups are powerful because they are aware of the validation state of all their descendants without affecting the markup of your form.